Yasumoto/talks/2019/11/01/Fluently_NoSQL.md

 ![]

+^ We identified a problem we needed to solve, which while helpful, was not mission critical.

 ^ This is our first service written in Swift, leveraging the language, standard library, and the APIs of Fluent & Vapor.

+^ Also an opportunity to battle-test the AWSSDKSwift

 ^ It's running on our internal kubernetes cluster via EKS.